Professor of English

 Davis was honored to be a recipient in 2008 of a Newberry Library NEH Fellowship, and in 2010-11 with Membership at the Institute for Advanced Study in Princeton, where she worked on her project "Is Secularism Modern?"

-A representative to the MLA Delegate Assembly and member of the MLA Old English Division Executive Committee, Davis has also organized the Special Session “Anglo-Saxon Futures” for the January 2013 MLA Convention.
+A representative to the MLA Delegate Assembly and Chair of the MLA Old English Division Executive Committee, Davis has organized Old English Division's sessions for the January 2015 MLA Convention.
+For abstracts, click here.